focusOtter/cross-post-backend/notes/index.md

 > 🗒️ Note: The `^` can be tacked on multiple times.
 So `^^^` means get me the commit sha from 3 commits ago.
 If this feels tedious (getting 10 commit prior for example, you can do `~10`.)

 So it looks like I'll need the [Octokit package](https://www.npmjs.com/package/octokit).
 I'll use the REST version.

+So to put it together, it'll be getting the secret from secrets manaager, then putting that in the Octokit library, from there, calling the `comparCommits` endpoint and manipulating the result to get the file I need